World Cup promotion — 20% off all challenges · Limited time only

 • Your strategy concentrates profits around events and a consistency rule would flag it

-• You want EOD trailing drawdown that does not punish intraday volatility
+• You want static drawdown on all plans that does not punish intraday volatility

 • You trade around macro news events or hold through weekends